-Gates Foundation to honor India PM Narendra Modi despite concerns
+Gates Foundation to honor India’s Modi despite Kashmir concerns

 “We work on the specific issues where we believe we can have the greatest impact for the world’s poorest,” the Gates Foundation statement said.

 The Gates Foundation’s annual event focusing on global inequality on Sept.
-24 and 25 coincides with the U.N.
-General Assembly gathering and has drawn big-name politicians and celebrities, from former President Barack Obama to Ed Sheeran.
+24 and 25 coincides with the UN General Assembly gathering and has drawn big-name politicians and celebrities, from Barack Obama to Ed Sheeran.

 However, the Gates Foundation confirmed actors Jameela Jamil and Riz Ahmed have dropped out of their event.

-Modi will be in the United States next week to receive the foundation’s award.
+Modi will be in the U.S. next week to receive the foundation’s award.

 The prime minister will also attend a rally with President Donald Trump in Houston.